vcuspinera/Canada_response_covid/img/README.md

 # Images

-In this folder we share imegaes used to render in the main Readme file of this project.
+In this folder we share images used to render in the main Readme file of this project.